Key Takeaways:

 Spotify Overview

-Spotify is a Swedish-based music streaming service that was launched in 2008.
-This business model offers both a free and premium subscription mode.
+Spotify is a Swedish-based music streaming giant that was launched in 2008.
+This business model offers both free and premium subscription services.

 It quickly became one of the most popular streaming platforms globally, with millions of users and a vast library of music.